shindycham/FunGen-AI-Powered-Funscript-Generator/README.md

 ### Start a miniconda command prompt
-After installing Miniconda look for a program called "Anaconda prompt (miniconda3)" Then navigate to the root folder of the project for example on windows:
+After installing Miniconda look for a program called "Anaconda prompt (miniconda3)" Then navigate to the root folder of the project for example on windows (correct the path):
 ```
-cd /d D:\path\to\fungenfolder
+cd /d C:\path\to\fungenfolder
 ```

 ### If your GPU supports CUDA (NVIDIA)